 What are animal sacrifices?

-The first account of an animal sacrifice is found in Genesis 4:4, which shows that the second generation of humans (that is,so the son of Adam and Eve) already killed an animal as a sacrifice for the Lord.
+The first account of an animal sacrifice is found in Genesis 4:4, which shows that the second generation of humans (that is, the son of Adam and Eve) already killed an animal as a sacrifice for the Lord.
 Throughout Genesis, we see that people brought animal sacrifices (e.g. Genesis 8:20-21, Genesis 22:13, Genesis 46:1).
-Not many details were provided about the exact procedure, but it seems likely animals were killed and offered to God.
+Not many details are provided about the exact procedure, but it seems likely animals were killed and offered to God.
 This is not unique to Old Testament stories, but was an existing practice in other cultures as well – and in some cultures and religions it still is.

 God’s prescriptions for animal sacrifices